 If you decide to spend a few days in the area you can enjoy an abundance of outdoor activities outside the park:

-- Cycling - spend the day cycling around the Plitvice Park area
+- Spend the day cycling around the Plitvice Park area

-- White water rafting along the Una or Korana Rivers
+- Whitewater raft along the Una or Korana Rivers

 - River kayaking